About the conferences

 How much are tickets?

 You can also apply to volunteer in exchange for a free ticket.

 How do I volunteer?

 Volunteers play a crucial role in ensuring a successful conference.
 Volunteers are required to work a number of shifts during the event and are welcome to participate in the conference when they are not working their shifts.
 Volunteers are usually assigned about three shifts covering a total of about half the time of the conference.

-As volunteers spend some of their time attending EA Global as delegates, we only accept volunteers who have already applied and been accepted to the conference.
+Since volunteers spend some of their time attending EA Global, we only accept volunteers who have already applied and been accepted to the conference.